nathonius/obsidian-trello/README.md

 ### Prerequisites

 1. A Trello account
-2. The [MetaEdit](https://github.com/chhoumann/MetaEdit) Obsidian plugin (install from inside Obsidian)
-   - Obsidian Trello makes use of MetaEdit's [YAML Frontmatter API](https://github.com/chhoumann/MetaEdit#api).
-3. A Trello API token (see below).
+2. A Trello API token (see below).

 Before you can connect a Trello card, you need to create an API token and set it in the plugin settings.
 You can create a token [here][tokenurl]; make sure to copy it before closing the tab.